GhostActive/pymp-my-coding-skills/content/mastering-python.md

 How long the process takes to become a *master* depends on your ability and capacity to learn.
 If you want to be really good, it lasts several years.
 Maybe you have someone who can support you.
 But the most important thing: Start and keep moving forward.

 ## The Beginning

-> **Note**: Be careful.
-At the beginning, it can quickly become a mass of things to learn so you feel overwhelmed and stupid.
-Take the time you need - One topic at a time, not all at once.

 If you're new, than first things first.
 Learn the basics and core principles about Python.
 A simple way to start is working through the [*Tutorial*](https://docs.python.org/3.8/tutorial/index.html) within the [*Python Documentation*](https://docs.python.org/3/).
 The official documentation contains a lot of useful knowledge and is worth a look.
 Alternatively, there are a lots of stuff on [*YouTube*](https://www.youtube.com/results?search_query=python3+tutorial) or within online courses.
 If you prefer reading than have a look to Mark Lutz's *Learning Python* (see *Further Reading*).
 As an IDE [*PyCharm*](https://www.jetbrains.com/pycharm/) is a good choice - The community edition is free available.